-If you’re over 50 then your attitude is most likely to be to risk less than you would have done in your 20s and 30s.
-Therefore you may want to lean more towards bonds and away from equities.
+If you’re over 50 then you’re probably going to want to risk less than you would have done in your 20s and 30s.
+With this in mind, you may want to lean more towards bonds and away from equities.

 Make sure you use your ISA allowance!
 From 6th of April 2017 you have £20,000 of tax-free investment available, so use as much of it as you can.
 This amount can be split between a cash ISA and a shares ISA however you want.
 See our essential cash ISA article for more info.

 Pay attention to the market: you’re entitled to move your money between savings accounts as you wish.
 If you’ve opened a savings account or an ISA with a bonus rate, make sure you look for a new account when this attractive offer ends.
 Otherwise, what was a 3% return might become a 0.2% return.

 Remember: if you move money out of a fixed-term savings account before the term is up, you’ll not benefit from the interest.
 It’s important to have a mix of easy-access cash savings on a slightly lower interest rate and long-term savings locked away on higher rates.

 See our article on savings help for over 50s if you’re struggling to find the cash to put away.